If you can’t find the help you need on our website, or your need is more urgent, please phone the Somerset Coronavirus Helpline on: 0300 790 6275

 Latest government guidance

-If you or your child has been identified as clinically extremely vulnerable, you will receive a letter from the government addressed personally to you.
-The letter contains important advice on how to protect yourself and how to access further support.
+If you or your child has been identified as clinically extremely vulnerable, you will have received a letter from the government addressed personally to you.

-COVID-19: letters to clinically extremely vulnerable people – Reference-only versions of letters from the government to people who are clinically extremely vulnerable, including accessible formats.
+COVID-19: letter to clinically extremely vulnerable people – Reference-only version of letter from the government to people who are clinically extremely vulnerable.

-If you need to register your needs by phone, or have an urgent need, contact the Somerset Coronavirus Helpline on: 0300 790 6275
+If you have an urgent need, contact the Somerset Coronavirus Helpline 0300 790 6275

 Please remember that the NHS is open, and we urge you to continue to access all the NHS services that you need.
 It is safer for you to use the NHS than to try to manage alone.